martha-thomae/martha-thomae.github.io/projects/guatemala.md

 ## GCA-Gaha 1: Inventory and Virtual Exhibition

 Here is the list inventoring the contents of the GCA-Gaha 1 (the composer attribution was provided by Guatemalan Musicologist Omar Morales Abril).
-Click on the links to open the pieces in mei-friend, where you will have access to a **kind of "virtual exhibition"** showing the transcriptions, with editorial corrections shown in green; the original images; the link between the transcription, images, and encoding; and playback, just as explained in the last paragraph of the previous section. **Have a look!**
+Click on the links to open the pieces in mei-friend, where you will have access to a **kind of "virtual exhibition"** showing the transcriptions, with editorial corrections shown in green; the original images; the link between the transcription, images, and encoding; and playback, just as explained in the last paragraph of the previous section. **Click on the links!
+Have a look!**

 ### 1. Asperges me - [Pedro Bermúdez?]